The Inside Skinny on How to Capitalize on Swings in the Gold:Silver Ratio

 We've made the case that silver will return to the classic ratio of 1/16th the price of gold (perhaps even to 1/10th) before the major bull market is over.
 This is the ratio at which silver was priced to gold in various societies going back centuries.
 It's also the ratio that was hit at the last major bull market peak in January 1980.

-At 1/64 the price of gold currently, silver would have to increase in value 4 times relative to gold in order to get there.
+At 1/64 the price of gold currently, silver would have to increase in value 4 times relative to gold to get there.
 While gold would almost certainly rise during the same period, silver could outperform gold by 300% or more.

 Boost Your Returns by Buying the Metal(s) that Offer the Best Relative Value

-Last year, when platinum was selling at a rare discount to gold, we alerted readers to the opportunity to buy platinum at compelling relative value.
+Last year, when platinum was selling at a rare discount to gold, we alerted readers to the opportunity to buy platinum at a compelling relative value.
 It now trades at just a small premium to gold.
 While we expect this premium to expand, the case for favoring platinum versus gold is somewhat less compelling than it was.

 We also suggested its sister metal palladium.
 It has since outperformed all the other precious metals and shows a modest gain for 2013.
 As with platinum, the case for favoring palladium – at least versus gold – still exists, but it's somewhat less compelling than it was.